Operation Bowery: Axis

-In the autumn of 1941 Axis intelligence agencies had established eleven watch stations around Gibraltar, the main one being at Algeciras.
-(Note: Tarifa, Cape Trafalgar, Málaga, Cabo de Gata, Tangier, Ceuta, Tetuan, Cape Tres Forcas, Melilla and Alboran Island.)
-Two of the stations had Spanish agents and others had German and Italians in Spanish uniforms who, by early 1942, had gained a fair degree of efficiency.
-Messages usually reached Berlin within the hour but the British code-breakers at Bletchley Park could decrypt the signals so quickly that the Admiralty knew of a ship arrival at Gibraltar before the authorities there had sent a notification signal.
+In the autumn of 1941 Axis intelligence agencies had established eleven watch stations around Gibraltar, the main one being at Algeciras and others at Tarifa, Cape Trafalgar, Málaga, Cabo de Gata, Tangier, Ceuta, Tetuan, Cape Tres Forcas, Melilla and Alboran Island.
+Two of the stations had Spanish agents and others had German and Italians in Spanish uniform who, by early 1942, had gained a fair degree of efficiency.
+Messages usually reached Berlin within the hour and the British code-breakers at Bletchley Park could decrypt the signals so quickly that the Admiralty knew of a ship arrival at Gibraltar before the authorities there notified them.

 Axis reports were usually accurate enough to name the big ships, except in poor visibility.
 The Germans began to install infra-red devices and night telescopes, to be more effective in poor weather and in the dark.
 In Unternehmen Bodden (Operation Bay) buildings were put up on either side of the Strait of Gibraltar for the new apparatuses and were operational by April 1942, the Admiralty having warned on 7 March that ships were likely to be detected at night.